-Employee discipline forms are designed to save you time, but they must include all the necessary questions or you can still be in jeopardy if a disgruntled employee takes legal action against you.
-Insubordination is one of those employee behaviors that can get confused with disrespect; however, in the end whether you call it disrespect of insubordination it really doesn’t matter provided you document it correctly.
+Employee discipline forms for insubordination are designed to save you time, but they must include all the necessary questions or you can still be in jeopardy if a disgruntled employee takes legal action against you.
+Insubordination is one of those employee behaviors that can get confused with disrespect.

-Employee discipline forms come in all styles and types and provided they have these elements and you use them it works.
+Employee discipline forms for insubordination come in all styles and types and provided they have these elements and you use them it works.

 Let’s also discuss some more confusion about insubordination.
 As an example, if you ask an employee to make sure they perform a certain task today and at the end of the day the task was not performed it doesn’t necessarily translate into insubordination.
 In a situation like this there could be many reasons that it didn’t take place and it could be as simple as they just forgot.
 Forgetting is not insubordination.
 Remember in the definition we used the word “refusing”?
 As an example, if you ask the employee to make sure they perform a certain task today and they respond, “That is not my job and I am not going to do that”, and the task was not performed then it could easily fall into the category of insubordination.

 In the second example above it is important to consider if the employee is trained and capable of performing the task.
 In that example the employee stated that it wasn’t their job, but provided they were trained and capable they should have performed the task and then filed their complaint/grievance.